-The Sister Institution Network Fund (SINF) seeds collaborative research between MD Anderson, our SIs, extensions, and other global partners.
+The Sister Institution Network Fund (SINF) seeds collaborative research between MD Anderson, our Sister Institutions (SI), extensions, and other relationships.
 This initial support is intended to assist projects that will ultimately compete for funding from external agencies.

 Please use The University of Texas MD Anderson Cancer Center's Influuent System to help identify potential partners.

-- SINF Program Guidelines (pdf): provides information about the SINF program.
+- SINF FY19 Program Guidelines (pdf): Provides information about the SINF program.

 For more information, please contact us via email at SINF@mdanderson.org.